Dlurak/erresult/README.md

 ## Error handling

-In many languages errors are Values, in rust this is implemented using the `Result` enum, sadly typescript doesn't provide enums that are powerfull enough.
+In many languages errors are Values, in rust this is implemented using the `Result` enum, sadly typescript doesn't provide enums that are powerful enough.

 Here is a real code example: